It’s a heart-slumping moment when you realise you can’t connect to the internet or your broadband speeds are struggling.

 Check out the customer service pages

 We recommend everyone looks through a provider’s help centre and ways it allows customers to get in touch.
 Do this before you sign a contract.
 Is all the information clear?
 How is the provider asking customers to get in touch for different issues?
-Is there an obvious phone number or live chat?
-Or are you stuck in a loop on an FAQ page?
+Can you easily find a phone number or live chat?
+Or does the site trap you in an endless FAQ loop?
 See how easy the website is to navigate.

 You’ll find quick links to customer service details on our provider pages.